UtkJaiswal/InSynk_Studios/README.md

 -   On clicking `View More` of one of the cards a new modal opens displaying more information about the movie

+-   Each part of the code is well explained with proper comments

 ## Steps to run the project